 11.)
 See the gorgeous Ouzoud Waterfall

-Close to the village of Tanaghmeilt, the Ouzoud Waterfall is a great little spot to see in the Atlas Mountains.
-You can visit the falls on a day trip from Marrakech if you don’t fancy leaving the city overnight.
-It’s not recommended to swim in the falls (due to currents and the lack of safety) but you will probably see a few people bathing on the sides.
+One point to remember, it’s not recommended to swim in the falls (due to currents and the lack of safety) but you will probably see a few people bathing on the sides or on the boats (that is a must).

 You’ll be able to explore some tiny Berber Villages (like these) on the way, too.